Speech & Language

 - The Communication Trust (no date) Speech, Language and Communication: Information for Managers and School Staff.
 London: The Communication Trust

-In order to book a Chatterbox appointment here at BaRD CC, your must be a Newham Resident and the child must 2 or 3 years at the time of appointment and must not have attended a Chatterbox session previously in Newham.
+In order to book a Chatterbox appointment here at BaRD CC, your must be a Newham resident, registered with a Newham GP, the child must 2 or 3 years at the time of appointment and must not have attended a Chatterbox session previously in Newham.

 To find a Chatterbox session or find out more please click here: